 Careful pre anesthetic preparation of your pet results in almost nonexistent problems when the teeth are actually cleaned under anesthesia.
 We can perform routine tests in our hospital to give us information on your pets internal status.

 We have extensive experience at anesthetizing pets for teeth cleaning, especially the geriatric (older) pets that commonly have this disease.
 All pets that are anesthetized are monitored by several different types of sophisticated equipment.
-One of the most sensitive anesthetic monitoring devices we utilize is called a pulse oximeter.
-This instrument warns us of problems before they cause any detrimental affects to your pet.
+These instruments warns us of problems before they cause any detrimental affects to your pet.

 After your pet is anesthetized, the tartar is gently removed by scaling using ultrasonic vibrations.
 This gentle and thorough method allows us to achieve the important goal of removing tartar under the gum line.
 If this disease process under the gum line is not addressed, your pet’s teeth will not be adequately cleaned.
 This must be done under anesthesia so that it can be done properly, and with no anxiety or pain to your pet.

 This is typical of what we encounter when we anesthetize a pet and perform a complete oral exam